 With that in mind, the AHA recommends doctors take a more comprehensive view of cardiovascular risk.
 Adding to the Framingham score, doctors should examine the person’s medical and lifestyle history, family history of CVD, as well as other genetic conditions.
 The AHA aims to tackle heart disease in women by evaluating lifetime risk and determining the most appropriate preventive measures.
 The goals also include more aggressive tactics for those at high risk.

-AHA's classification focuses on three categories: high risk, at risk, and ideal heart health.
+AHA's classification focuses on 3 categories: high risk, at risk, and ideal heart health.
 Women in the “high risk” category have one or more of the following:

 ObesityPoor dietPhysical inactivityFamily history of CVDMetabolic syndrome

 (a combination of elevated blood sugar, cholesterol, blood pressure, and being overweight)

 Evidence of subclinical (asymptomatic) vascular disease, such as coronary calcificationPoor exercise capacity on treadmill test and/or abnormal heart rate after stopping exercise

 Systemic autoimmune collagen-vascular disease, such as lupus or

 , or pregnancy-induced hypertension

 Women in the ideal heart health category have ideal cholesterol, blood pressure, body mass index, and fasting blood glucose values.
 A healthy diet, physical activity, and not smoking are also characteristic of those in this category.